 Beginners and seasoned practitioners alike experience lapses of attention and difficulty with maintaining present-moment awareness.
-This is normal and expected: This is part of the practice.
+This is normal and expected.
 When your attention wanders, simply take a deep breath, noting the sensation of the inhalation and the exhalation.
 Resume practice wherever you left off.
-There is no need to chastise the wandering mind; wandering is what minds do.
-Gentle redirection is all that is required.
+There is no need to chastise the wandering mind; gentle redirection is all that is required.

-It's sometimes tempting to give up mindful and meditative practices.
-Many of us can find ourselves thinking, "My mind just races too much to do that kind of thing" or "I'm not good at that."
-However, we practice mindful awareness to nurture and grow the skill of sustained and compassionate attention to the present moment.
+Some people abandon mindful and meditative practices, citing what they perceive as a constitutional and immutable inability to quiet the mind.
+You will hear arguments like, "My mind just races too much to do that kind of thing" or "I'm not good at that."
+However, we practice mindful awareness to nurture and grow the skill of sustained attention to the present moment.
 If we already had this skill, we wouldn't need to practice anything.
-It can be difficult and at times uncomfortable, but with practice gradually the wandering mind will be brought back to the present moment with less and less distraction and resistance.
-Practice makes presence!
+Therefore, if a diligent practice is maintained, gradually the wandering mind will be brought back to the present moment more easily.